great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 In the world of software testing, if a program does not pass a test, it usually means that the program is wrong and must be fixed.

-In data testing, if data does not meet expectations, the response to a failing test is usually triaged into 3 categories:
+In data testing, if data does not meet expectations, the response to a failing test is triaged into 3 categories:

-* The data is fine and you need to update our expectations from it.
+* The data is fine, but the validation result revealed a characteristic that the team was not aware of.
+The team's data scientists update the expectations to reflect this new information.
+The user interface for this process is as described in the `Authoring expectation suites` section above: review the validation result in DataDocs, run the CLI `suite edit` command to generate a Jupyter notebook for editing the expectation suite, and then use the generated notebook to update the expectations while testing them against the data batch that did not pass the validation.
 * The data is "broken", but can be recovered.
 An example would be the users table we mentioned in the previous sections has the dates in the wrong format.
-You update the pipeline code to deal with this brokenness and fix it on the fly.
+Data engineers update the pipeline code to deal with this brokenness and fix it on the fly.
 * The data is "broken beyond repair".
-You go upstream to the team (or an external partner) who produced the data and address it with them.
+The owners of the pipeline go "upstream" to the team (or an external partner) who produced the data and address it with them.
+The validation result in Data Docs makes it easy to communicate what exactly is broken, since it shows the expectation that was not met and examples of non-conforming data.